 Maybe I’m crazy, but I’ve just joined my 12th startup at the age of 63.
 Kosli is the product I’ve been looking for since I started talking about this idea five years ago, but until recently I couldn’t find anyone who wanted to build it.
-That all changed when I ran into the Kosli founders at DevOpsDays DC earlier this year.
+That all changed when I ran into the Kosli founders at DevOpsDays DC back in September 2022.

 As I join Kosli, I’m reminded of when I joined Chef in 2010 just as the infrastructure of the code era was starting.
 If my instincts are correct, Kosli will be a similarly fantastic ride for the next ten years in DevOps and modern governance.
 But how did I wind up on a road that led to joining a Norway based startup at DevOpsDaysDC?

 In 2014 Gene Kim, an author of the Phoenix Project, invited several DevOps industry leaders out to Portland to work on what we now call the Guidance Papers.
 The following year DevOps and Audit was discussed and we produced a paper called An Unlikely Union: DevOps and Audit.
 The purpose of this paper was to discuss how new software delivery patterns like DevOps can help us to rethink IT security risk policy, particularly “Separation of Duties.”

 Topo Pal of Capital One wrote a blog post, Focusing on the DevOps Pipeline, in 2018.
 In that post there was a section called Creating Better Pipelines.
 It described how pipelines could be designed, measured, and improved using “gates.”
 It outlined 16 principles: